Configuring the Snort Package¶

 The three Snort VRT IPS Policies are: (1) Connectivity, (2) Balanced and (3) Security.
 These are listed in order of increasing security.
 However, resist the temptation to immediately jump to the most secure Security policy if Snort is unfamiliar.
 False positives can frequently occur with the more secure policies, and careful tuning by an experienced administrator may be required.

-If Snort is unfamiliar, then using the less restrictive Connectivity policy in non-blocking mode (the default setting) is recommended as a starting point so that you can whitelist false positives.
+If Snort is unfamiliar, then using the less restrictive Connectivity policy in non-blocking mode (the default setting) is recommended as a starting point to identify and whitelist false positives.
 Once experience with Snort has been gained in this network environment, blocking mode may be enabled (via the Block Offenders option in the Snort Interface Settings tab) and a more restrictive IPS policy may be chosen.

 If the Snort VRT rules were not enabled, or if any of the other rule packages are to be used, then make the rule category selections by checking the checkboxes beside the rule categories to use.